tlvaldepena/vectorsurv.org/_docs/tools/risk_assessment_plan.md

 ### Environmental Conditions

 The **Environmental Conditions** component of the risk assessment is based on the average daily temperature during the previous two weeks.
+These data come from the NASA [North American Land Data Assimilation System](https://ldas.gsfc.nasa.gov/nldas), which generates temperature surfaces on a 1/8th-degree grid.
+To convert to the smaller grid used for the risk assessment surfaces, the temperature from the larger pixel is applied to all smaller pixels within.

 The *Assessment Values* are assigned for the following benchmarks: